PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Results

 These settings are chosen based on ablation experiments (\cref{tab:smoother}), which show diminishing returns in accuracy beyond these values.
 For example, on the Truss dataset, 10 PCG steps already reduce the residual norm to $3.34 \times 10^{-3}$ and the elastic tensor error to $0.50\%$, indicating that further refinement offers marginal benefits relative to the additional cost.

-This demonstrates that \name can effectively suppress spectral bias through minimal iterative correction, enabling accurate, stable, and efficient predictions across a wide range of structural complexities.
+\paragraph{Projection energy: quantifying initialization quality.}In the preceding sections we leveraged embedded PCG primarily as a lightweight refinement to suppress the network’s spectral bias.
+Here we adopt a complementary view of their interplay: rather than merely separating high and low frequency errors, the neural network can serve PCG by providing a high-quality initial guess that is already well aligned with the geometry of the preconditioned system.
+When $u_0$ lies mostly in favorable eigendirections, PCG needs only a few iterations to remove a small, well-conditioned residue.
+To make this notion precise, we quantify initialization quality with a simple \textit{projection energy metric}.

-\paragraph{Projection energy: quantifying initialization quality.} To evaluate how well the predicted displacement field aligns with the dynamics of the numerical solver, we adopt the projection energy $\Vert e \Vert_{\tilde{K}}^2$ as a diagnostic metric.
+To evaluate how well the predicted displacement field aligns with the dynamics of the numerical solver, we adopt the projection energy $\Vert e \Vert_{\tilde{K}}^2$ as a diagnostic metric.
 This metric quantifies the spectral compatibility between the network output and the eigenspace of the preconditioned stiffness matrix $\tilde{K}$, which directly impacts the convergence speed of iterative solvers like PCG.

 Let $u_0$ denote the initial displacement guess (e.g., from a neural network), and $u^\ast$ the converged solution to the linear system.
 The error is defined as $e = u_0 - u^\ast$.
 The preconditioned stiffness matrix is $\tilde{K} = D^{-1}K$, where $D$ is the preconditioner.
 The projection energy is computed as: